Other Drug Charges

 Have you been charged with possession or distribution of cocaine or crack cocaine in Michigan?
 If so, it's important to realize the consequences of a conviction for possession or distribution of either drug.

 You could easily find yourself incarcerated for several months or years and fined thousands of dollars if you are arrested and convicted for charges involving cocaine or crack cocaine.
 Fortunately, you do have many legal options available to you.

-Attorney Manley has helped many people in Michigan facing charges involving cocaine receive favorable verdicts or have their charges dismissed altogether.
+Our firm has helped many people in Michigan facing charges involving cocaine receive favorable verdicts or have their charges dismissed altogether.

 <Return to Top>

 Heroin is a highly addictive illegal drug that falls under the schedule 1 classification.
 The state of Michigan and the federal government have strict laws regulating the possession or sale of heroin.
 If you have been arrested in Michigan on a heroin-related charge, it’s important to obtain legal advice as soon as possible.
 Someone in possession of less than 50 grams of heroin can face felony charges and up to 4 years in prison and $25,000 in fines.

 Even if you believe your case seems hopeless, you likely have more legal options available than you might realize.
 Many possession cases never get to trial.
 They often end in a dismissal or a plea agreement that brings about a fair resolution.